rachelcarmena/rachelcarmena.github.io/_posts/2018-01-06-living-a-coderetreat-as-a-facilitator.md

 I helped pairs in order to realise about certain issues, for example:

 - Modelling state with 0 or 1 and having conditionals with these values.
-This choice violates <a href="http://wiki.c2.com/?OpenClosedPrinciple" target="_blank">OCP Principle</a>. _'What if must we consider zombie cells?'_
+This choice violates [OCP Principle](http://wiki.c2.com/?OpenClosedPrinciple). _'What if must we consider zombie cells?'_
-- <a href="http://wiki.c2.com/?DataClumps" target="_blank">Data Clump</a> with cell coordinates.
+- [Data Clump](http://wiki.c2.com/?DataClumps) with cell coordinates.
 It causes duplication of knowledge about the topology of the board. _'What if I asked you about having another dimension?
 How many places would you have to change?'_
 - _'What are you saving in this variable?'_ My questions showed that naming wasn't clear.
 - Lack of encapsulation, revealing internal details in test code.
 - Using test names not corresponding with the content of the tests.
-- _'Why are you saving the state in each cell if you have the living cells in a specific list?'_ Last two points violate <a href="http://wiki.c2.com/?PrincipleOfLeastAstonishment" target="_blank">P.O.L.A.</a>
+- _'Why are you saving the state in each cell if you have the living cells in a specific list?'_ Last two points violate [P.O.L.A.](http://wiki.c2.com/?PrincipleOfLeastAstonishment)
 - Focus on testing the state of the board without thinking about testing the behaviour firstly.
 When starting with the expected behaviour, tests about state of the board will come out.
-The book <a href="https://leanpub.com/4rulesofsimpledesign" target="_blank">Understanding the 4 Rules of Simple Design</a> by **Corey Haines** has a detailed chapter about it.
+The book [Understanding the 4 Rules of Simple Design](https://leanpub.com/4rulesofsimpledesign) by **Corey Haines** has a detailed chapter about it.

 My favorite session was the last one: swapping stations.
 Source code is not deleted at the end of the previous session and pairs write what they do and don't like about their code.
 Secondly, pairs move to the following station and then, they work on another pair's code trying to improve it.
 Among other things, they liked: